Cvmcosta/ltijs/docs/provider.md

 The client can call routes to get or send information to the provider by passing the `ltik` token via query parameters, body parameters or Bearer authorization headers as described above, failing to do so will return a **400 bad request status**.

-***OBS: YOU CAN ONLY PASS THE LTIK TOKEN THROUGH ONE OF THE POSSIBLE METHODS AT A TIME, SENDING MORE THAN ONE TOKEN RESULTS IN A 400 ERROR.***
+***OBS: YOU CAN ONLY PASS THE LTIK TOKEN THROUGH ONE OF THE POSSIBLE METHODS AT A TIME, SENDING MORE THAN ONE TOKEN RESULTS IN A 400 ERROR DUE TO THE BEARER TOKEN SPECIFICATION.***

 A request to `https://myprovider/gettoken?ltik=LTIKTOKEN` will be handled by `lti.app.get('/gettoken')` and will have access to the idtoken.